web-deps/odom/docs/components.md

 #### Adding Event Listeners

-At this point, our component does not have the desired behaviour.
-Let us add behaviour to it using an event listener.
+At this point, our component does not have the desired behavior.
+Let us add behavior to it using an event listener.
 We are going to add a `click` event listener on the `button` so that we can be able to update our page when the use clicks it.
 Add the following code to the `script`:

 ```js
 // ...